3sbi/stream-archiver/README.md

 # Twitch to Telegram archiver

-Records Twitch streams live and uploads them to a Telegram channel.
+This script detects when a live stream begins, records it in real time, and archives the recorded segments in a Telegram channel.

+Optimized for and tested on low-spec machine (i.e. VPS with 1 GiB RAM and 1 vCPU), requires no more than 220Mb.

 ## Setup